 It would be easy to quip that Woody Allen’s 48th movie as director is a washout, a damp rehash of over familiar obsessions.
-It’s not as bad as that, but this breezy and lightweight film is lifted from mediocrity by some very good performances from its actors, a charming soundtrack and typically beautiful camerawork by Vittorio Storaro, while Allen himself seems mostly to be treading water.
+That’s unfair, although this breezy and lightweight film is lifted by some very good performances from its actors, a charming soundtrack and typically beautiful camerawork by Vittorio Storaro, while Allen himself seems mostly to be treading water.

 To say the last few years have been stormy for Allen would be an understatement, and the director now comes with such baggage it’s difficult to know even how to write about his latest film.
 The 1992 child abuse allegations were resurrected and deeply scrutinised at the height of the #MeToo movement in 2017 when this film was shooting.
 By the time it was complete several of its actors including Timothée Chalamet, Selena Gomez, Rebecca Hall and Griffin Newman declared their regret for being in the film and donated their salaries to charity, although in fairness other actors including Jude Law defended him.
 Amazon, its funder, shelved it as unmarketable and also cancelled a four-movie deal.
 Allen sued for $68 million and Amazon eventually settled; the delay meant that 2018 was the first year since 1981 that there was no Woody Allen film released.

 When A Rainy Day in New York got its belated cinema release in July 2019, it premiered in Poland of all places.
 Things seemed to look up in early May when it was announced that Rainy Day topped global cinema box office takings, a surprising achievement.
 However it turned out this was solely from ticket sales in South Korea, which at the time was just about the only country in the world where cinemas hadn’t been closed down due to Covid19 and the film was virtually the only new release.
 It will probably never get a release in America.